diegocastro1087/diegocastro1087/readme.md

 ```

 ### <div align="left">About Me:   </div>
-- I'm studying javascript at the moment, any help and tips on my repositories are welcome🧑🏻‍💻
+- I am studying systems analysis and development at Estacio via Corps, any help and tips on my repositories are welcome🧑🏻‍💻
 - I like the technology area in general, I love drawing, I know the basics of photoshop, SketchUp, video editing and hardware👨‍💻🤓
 - I'm a gamer, passionate about games of all styles🎮
 - <img align='center' height="20" src="https://images.emojiterra.com/google/noto-emoji/unicode-15.1/color/1024px/1f3d0.png"> Volleyball Lover